-Bernard Kilpatrick out of prison
+Bernard Kilpatrick released from federal prison

 Detroit — Former Mayor Kwame Kilpatrick's father was released from a Texas federal prison Wednesday after serving almost 10 months for a tax crime.